Morikko/news-scraper/README.md

 # news-scraper-ranking
 An example API that provides scraps, save and clean news.

-Developed over Python 3 only.
+Developed in Python 3 only.

 # Scraper